- Products

 Since then, the technology and its scope have grown leaps and bounds.
 According to Gartner, IoT revenue will reach $21 billion by 2022.

 The 21st century has seen smart refrigerators, phones, watches, cars, medical equipment, homes, cameras, sensors, and more.
-With new IoT companies launching all the time, this sector will continue to evolve and expand in the coming years.
-More on the future of IoT later in this article.
+With new IoT companies launching all the time, and as our society becomes increasingly addicted to convenience, this sector will continue to evolve and expand in the coming years.

 Now that you have a basic idea of what does IoT means, see how it actually functions.